-Suggested Duration

-Activity and Description

-- Categorize the intensity of natural hazards as: - Minor risk: A relatively small possibility of harm. - Moderate risk: A possibility of harm that is neither small nor great, but in between. - Major risk: A serious and significant possibility of harm. - Understand how hazards are measured and build scientific instruments to measure hazards.
-Read and record measurements, analyze measurements and understand how these instruments can provide early warning to reduce impacts of disasters. - Flooding is often caused by strong winds, heavy rains and high tides because of tropical storms called cyclones and hurricanes.
-Design 4 instruments to measure the impact:

-• An Anemometer rotates as the same speed as the wind to measure wind speed.
+Time Categorize the intensity of natural hazards as: Minor risk: A relatively small possibility of harm.
+Moderate risk: A possibility of harm that is neither small nor great, but in between.
+Major risk: A serious and significant possibility of harm.
+Understand how hazards are measured and build scientific instruments to measure hazards.
+Read, record and analyze measurements and understand how these instruments can provide early warning to reduce impacts of disasters.
+Flooding is often caused by strong winds, heavy rains and high tides because of tropical storms called cyclones and hurricanes.
+Design 4 instruments to measure the impact and assess the risk of floods: An Anemometer; it rotates the same speed wind and is used to measure wind speed.
 Use 4 paper cups, straws/chopsticks, a pin and a pencil.
 Use straws/ chopsticks that are inserted horizontally into paper cups piercing both sides.
 Each chopstick or straw will have a cup on either side.
 These two sticks will be inserted with a pin to form an X shape.
+The pin will be tied to the pencil with a rubber-band.
+5 minutes 15 minutes Mark one of the paper cups so that you can distinguish it from the rest.
+Pierce both sides of the paper cups Insert one of the chopsticks or straws through the holes in one cup, so that the cup is hanging towards the end of the chopstick/straw.
+Repeat Step 2 on the other end of the same chopstick/straw.
+After this, you should have a cup on both sides of the chopstick/straw.
+Repeat Steps 2 and 3 with the remaining set of cups and chopstick/straws.
+Form an X shape with the chopsticks/straws and insert the pin through the intersection.
+Tie the pin to the pencil with a rubber-band.

-The pin will be tied to the pencil with a rubberband.
-Wind-speed can be recorded based on counting the revolutions of the anemometer for one minute.
-Wind speed is usually measured in knots, but in this case we will be observing how many times the anemometer rotates in 30 seconds to test how fast the wind speed is.
+Wind-speed can be recorded based on counting the revolutions (how many times the marked cup comes back to the front) of the anemometer for one minute.
+Wind speed is usually measured in knots but, in this case, we will be observing how many times the anemometer rotates in 30 seconds to test how fast the wind speed is.
 Try this at different times in the day or across a few days to test the speed.

-• Measuring floor depth: Learn how scientists record and monitor floods be observing how rain affects the depth and breadth of local streams.
-Record and mark the water level during the dry (nonflooded) season and then again during rainy season.
-For example, the recording in the rainy season is 5 fingers or 10 cms above the level during the dry season.
-If students are unable to go visit a local stream or river, they can use the model made in the first day and mark the levels during the dry and again during the rainy season

-- Rain gauge to measure the amount of rainfall.
-Mark a large, thin, straight-sided, empty plastic container using a ruler or alternatively using their horizontally placed finger as one unit they will use a tape or a pen to mark the outside of the container.
+15 minutes • Measuring floor depth: Learn how scientists record and monitor floods by observing how rain affects the depth and breadth of local streams.
+Record and mark the water level during the dry (non-flooded) season and then again during the rainy season, and compare the observations.
+For example, the recording in the rainy season may be 5 fingers or 10 cms above the level during the dry season.
+If students are unable to go visit a local stream or river, they can use the model made in the first day and mark the levels during the dry and again during the rainy season If you are unable to go to the stream or river, use the model made on the first day and mark the levels during the dry and again during the rainy season.
+15 minutes • Rain gauge to measure the amount of rainfall.
+Use a large, thin, straight-sided, empty plastic container, this will be the rain gauge.
+Using a ruler or alternatively using your horizontally placed finger as one unit - use a tape or a pen to mark the outside of the container.
 This gauge will be placed outside in an open area where it is not tampered with (or on some elevated surface) when it begins raining.
-As the rain fills the gauge, the students can measure this after each rainfall. - Make a permanent measuring post that can also withstand winds and make a stable base to hold the container above the ground.
+As the rain fills the gauge, measure this after each rainfall.